 So, yes dogs can live on a vegetarian diet but for optimal functioning, they need protein that is provided by meat.
 This meat-based protein doesn’t necessarily need to come from traditional meat sources but can also be found in insects.

 Today, insect kibble is not easily accessible for the everyday consumer.
 However, it is becoming more and more of a solution for the future.
-Insect kibble for dogs comes with plenty of environmental and health benefits while showing very few pitfalls.
+Insect kibble for dogs has plenty of environmental and health benefits while showing few pitfalls.